marco64bit/angularExtensionTemplate/README.md

 	</html>
 ```

-- successCTS and errorCTS is 2 function that send to content script the callback<br>
+- successCTS and errorCTS are two functions that send to content script the callback<br>
 - exampleService is mapped in serviceMap.js file

 ```js